How to Start an Apprentice Program from Scratch

 Finding The Right Candidates for Your Apprenticeship

-Not everyone is cut out for an apprenticeship.
+Not every job seeker is the right fit for an apprenticeship.
 Just like hiring for any other position, you'll need to carefully screen candidates and be selective about who you bring on board.

 When recruiting for apprentices, you should look for people who are: